 During the same period, the North Kona District has gone from 13,748 persons to about 40,000; gains similar to Puna in regards to numbers of new residents and growth rates.
 If you include all of West Hawaii (North and South Kona and Kohala) versus East Hawaii (Hamakua, North & South Hilo and Puna), the actual rate of population growth in West Hawaii far, far surpasses that of the East side of the island. …And, while Kona has absolutely boomed over the past decade in regards to retail, industrial, resort, public and supporting use-types; Puna has been basically limited to just residential development.

 Everyone knows you can’t simply add houses without a balance of businesses/jobs – yet it continues.
 The land is sold, houses are permitted, and loopholes are always found to build more than one house on lots, or divide lots to allow for more homes.
-With these houses come people, and each of these people want to drive…and still there has been no solution to a one-lane highway (two in limited sections) that needed to be updated yesterday.
+With these houses come people, and each of these people want to drive… and still there has been no solution to a two-lane highway that needed to be updated yesterday.

 “Anybody else notice Alton Okinaka, chairman of the Governor’s Advisory Council, nodding off during the traffic discussion at Thursday’s Makuu meeting? (supposedly he wasn’t feeling well, see pict) … Okinaka’s chin dropped to his chest over folded arms several times during the testimony, creating an image that helps shape a perception reflected in recent comments here and in Councilman Gary Safarik’s remarks Thursday: That the whole meeting was just a political dog-and-pony show held to showcase candidates in Puna, not to advance the discussion of solutions to real traffic problems. … How can the transportation department’s highways director come to a meeting in Puna with so little knowledge of the problems on state highway Route 130?
 The Lingle administration should be embarrassed.
 It was nearly insulting.
 Puna deserves better.”